OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:28

-But after I have risen, I will go ahead of you into Galilee.”
+But after I have risen, I shall go before you into Galilee.”

 ## Mark 14:29

-Peter declared, “Even if all fall away, I will not.”
+Peter declared, “Even if everyone else falls away, I will not.”

 ## Mark 14:30

-“Truly I tell you,” Jesus answered, “today—yes, tonight—before the rooster crows twice you yourself will disown me three times.”
+“Truly I tell you,” Jesus answered, “today—yes, tonight—before the rooster crows twice, you will deny me three times.”

 ## Mark 14:31

-But Peter insisted emphatically, “Even if I have to die with you, I will not disown you.”
+But Peter insisted emphatically, “Even if I must die with you, I will never disown you.”
 And all the others said the same.

 ---